4 Ways to Develop Language and Build Your Child’s Vocabulary

 Write

-As a child 243_img4_1200x800 4 Ways to Develop Language and Build Your Child’s Vocabulary | World Schools's vocabulary improves, writing their own stories helps them reinforce their vocabulary learning
+As a child's vocabulary improves, writing their own stories helps them reinforce their vocabulary learning

-As a childs vocabulary improves writing their own stories helps them reinforce their vocabulary learning
+As a child’s vocabulary improves, writing their own stories helps them reinforce their vocabulary learning

 Collaborative writing with your child – a story, a postcard, a poster, a play – is an ideal way to up-level vocabulary, as you can suggest synonyms and guide their thought.
 You can help your child make bland information exciting.
 Word displays at home can also nurture a more word-conscious, exploratory mind.